Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

     - Description: Counting in Treger's dialectal country.
     - Link to this file:

 - E. 01.
-A. From Roman numerals to Breton numbers.
+I. From Roman numerals to Breton numbers.
     - Description: you will find here a database to know how to convert from the Latin numbers to Breton (1/5).
-    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/E.%2001.%2001.%20From%20Roman%20numerals%20to%20Breton%20numbers
+    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/E.-01.-I.-From-Roman-numerals-to-Breton-numbers
 - E. 01.
-B. From Roman numerals to Breton numbers.
+II.
+From Roman numerals to Breton numbers.
     - Description: you will find here a database to know how to convert from the Latin numbers to Breton (2/5).
-    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/E.%2001.%20B.%20From%20Roman%20numerals%20to%20Breton%20numbers
+    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/E.-01.-II.-From-Roman-numerals-to-Breton-numbers
 - E. 01.
-Ch.
+III.
 From Roman numerals to Breton numbers.
     - Description: you will find here a database to know how to convert from the Latin numbers to Breton (3/5).
-    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/commit/a4adc03b25ade14ced5caaa55dc1293064b87d28
+    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/E.-01.-III.-From-Roman-numerals-to-Breton-numbers
 - E. 01.
-C'h.
+IV.
 From Roman numerals to Breton numbers.
     - Description: you will find here a database to know how to convert from the Latin numbers to Breton (4/5).
-    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/commit/a4adc03b25ade14ced5caaa55dc1293064b87d28
+    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/E.-01.-IV.-From-Roman-numerals-to-Breton-numbers
 - E. 01.
-D. From Roman numerals to Breton numbers.
+V. From Roman numerals to Breton numbers.
     - Description: you will find here a database to know how to convert from the Latin numbers to Breton (5/5).
-    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/commit/f7bcaf496f15835e294a613f6915ba07b84f3376
+    - Link to this file: https://github.com/Wanibzh29/09.-Breton-numbers-not-finished-yet/blob/master/E.-01.-V.-From-Roman-numerals-to-Breton-numbers

 - E. 02.
 Names of the basics elements in matematics in Breton.
     - Description: